 Lighting likes to play with wall color!
 Depending on the type of light in your room, your wall color can look very different than the color you thought you chose!

-5. BUY MORE PAINT THAN YOU THINK YOU NEED
+BUY MORE PAINT THAN YOU THINK

 If you buy a custom color to paint your walls, make sure to buy more than enough!
-A custom color is hand tinted and even thought different cans of it may look the same, it can be subtly different.
+A custom color is hand tinted and even though different cans of it may look the same, it can be subtly different.
 It would be such a shame to paint a room to find out that the color varies in the room.
 YIKES!

 Use these 6 tips and you can conquer your paint fears AND choose the perfect wall color!!!!